evlPanda/evlpanda.github.io/_posts/2019-09-15-get_classes_in_package.md

 This example code creates an array of all AppClasses in an AppPackage.
 Useful for some patterns that use multiple classes of the same type.

-In this example there is an interface and all AppClasses in the AppPackage are of this type; ```YOUR_PACKAGE:Example:Interface```.
+In this example there is an interface and all AppClasses in the AppPackage are of this type.
 The Array is an array of the same interface, and the SQL filters out the interface itself.

 {% highlight ruby %}
 class ArrayOfAppClasses